swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   - `cert-chain-paths`: Required for package signing unless `signing-identity` is specified, this is the signing certificate chain.

 Prerequisites:
-- Register the package `id` (should be one-time operation)
 - Run [`swift package-registry login`](https://github.com/apple/swift-evolution/blob/main/proposals/0378-package-registry-auth.md#new-login-subcommand) to authenticate registry user if needed.
-Ensure the logged in user has the necessary permissions to call the ["create a package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6).
+- The user has the necessary permissions to call the ["create a package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6) for the package identifier.

 Using these inputs, SwiftPM will:
   - Generate source archive for the package release